wpswings/track-orders-for-woocommerce/README.txt

 === Why Choose Our Track Orders PRO Plugin? ===

-> Track Orders for WooCommerce can automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, 3PL shipping rates.
+> Track Orders for WooCommerce can automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, and 3PL shipping rates.

 === ⭐ KEY FEATURES OF TRACK ORDERS FOR WOOCOMMERCE SHIPPING PLUGIN: ===